ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim.rst

       As long as the archive you installed ROS 2 from contains the ``ros_tutorials`` repository, you should already have turtlesim installed.

-To check if the package is installed, run the following command, which should return a list of turtlesim executables:
+To check if the package is installed, run the following command, which should return a list of turtlesim's executables:

 .. code-block:: console